GordonBeeming/GordonBeemingCom/README.md

 ## Database Changes

-Once new tables are added to the database, you will need to run the following command to generate the migration files:
+Once new tables are added to the database context, you will need to run the following command to generate the migration files:

     dotnet tool restore
+    cd src
-    dotnet-ef migrations add {{ NAME OF MIGRATION }} --context AppDbContext --project 'GordonBeemingCom.Database' --startup-project 'GordonBeemingCom'
+    dotnet dotnet-ef migrations add {{ NAME OF MIGRATION }} --context AppDbContext --project 'GordonBeemingCom.Database' --startup-project 'GordonBeemingCom'